rook/rook/Documentation/nfs.md

 ## Deploy NFS Admission Webhook (Optional)

+Admission webhooks are HTTP callbacks that receive admission requests to the API server.
+Two types of admission webhooks is validating admission webhook and mutating admission webhook.
+NFS Operator support validating admission webhook which validate the NFSServer object sent to the API server before stored in the etcd (persisted).

 To enable admission webhook on NFS such as validating admission webhook, you need to do as following:

-Install cert-manager (if not installed yet).
-You can install cert-manager as like in the cert-manager [installation](https://cert-manager.io/docs/installation/kubernetes/) documentation.
-Or simply
+First, ensure that `cert-manager` is installed.
+If it is not installed yet, you can install it as described in the `cert-manager` [installation](https://cert-manager.io/docs/installation/kubernetes/) documentation.
+Alternatively, you can simply just run the single command below:

 ```console
 kubectl apply --validate=false -f https://github.com/jetstack/cert-manager/releases/download/v0.15.1/cert-manager.yaml
 ```

-to install current cert-manager latest version.
-Make sure the cert-manager component deployed properly and in running status.
+This will easily get the latest version (`v0.15.1`) of `cert-manager`  installed.
+After that completes, make sure the cert-manager component deployed properly and is in the `Running` status:

 ```console
 kubectl get -n cert-manager pod